moorena/moorena/README.md

 Well, I mean, I wrote a sudoko solver, a wordle solver, a word-search generator and some other silly things that are here, but private.
 That's a fun way to learn a new language and stretch your brain.

+(Need to find my mexican-train domino game code and update it.. )
 <!--
 **moorena/moorena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.